giga300/flarum-auth-discord/README.md

 # Flarum Auth Discord

-**Flarum Auth Discord** is a extension for Flarum allow to users to login using a Dicord account.
+**Flarum Auth Discord** is a extension for Flarum allow to users to login using a Discord account.

 ## Installation